New features in 9.0

 - The daemon includes its own certificates and will still operate, but a future version of the PHP agent will remove the built-in certificates.
 At that point the PHP agent will not be able to communicate with New Relic's servers.

-- Recommendation: Ensure ensuring that a root certificate bundle
+- Recommendation: Ensure a root certificate bundle

 is installed on your host or in your container before using the PHP

 agent.
 This is generally available on most Linux distributions as a

 ca-certificatespackage.
 On FreeBSD, a bundle is available via the

 The daemon may no longer be invoked with the